-Our office will work with you to discover your specific enhancement goals in order to recommend an appropriate size and shape for the procedure.
+Our office in Corpus Christi will work with you to discover your specific enhancement goals in order to recommend an appropriate size and shape for the procedure.
 The location of the incision is also determined after the discussion and examination.
-Since we offer silicone, saline and the new gummy bear implants, special care will be taken to ensure you are getting the aesthetic and shape you desire.
+Since we offer silicone, saline and the new gummy bear breast implants, special care will be taken to ensure you are getting the aesthetic and shape you desire.

 What to Expect During the Surgery

 Medications are administered for your comfort during breast augmentation surgery.
 The choices include intravenous sedation and general anesthesia.
 Your physician will recommend the best choice for you.
 Dr. Bindingnavele also injects a nerve blocking agent during the initial stages of surgery.
 This significantly decreases the pain of recovery for about two to three days.

 Incisions are made in inconspicuous areas to minimize visible scarring.
 You and your plastic surgeon will discuss which incision options are appropriate for your desired outcome.
 The incision will be made on one of the three options mentioned above.

 Breast size and shape are important, so be honest and open about your expectations when talking with your surgeon.
 Breast implant type and size will be determined not just based on your desired increase in size but more importantly on your breast anatomy, skin elasticity and body type.